antonbriganti/basic-flask-api/README.md

     - I did try doing it but I found it a little too complex to easily achieve due to the nature of multiple dependencies being introduced per dependency
     - It's probably not a big problem for a small app like this but I can see it being an issue if it got any larger
 - I didn't create a new image target for just linting due to the state my dependency management was in.
 I feel like I cheated but it does the job so I guess that's fine
+- A big dumb issue is Docker's rate limiting so my tests on the CI/CD may fail if too many pulls are done.
+This is out of my control.